PianaJava/JavaOOP/README.md

 values when they are passed into methods that change the values</br>

 <b> ✓ Working with Selected classes from the Java API</b></br>
-Write a simple Lambda expression that consumes a Lambda Predicate expression
+Write a simple Lambda expression that consumes a Lambda Predicate expression</br>

 <b>✓ Working with Inheritance</b></br>
-Describe inheritance and its benefits // Develop code that demonstrates the use of polymorphism; including overriding and object type versus reference type // Determine when casting is necessary // Use super and this to access objects and constructors // Use abstract classes and interfaces
+Describe inheritance and its benefits // Develop code that demonstrates the use of polymorphism; including overriding and object type versus reference type // Determine when casting is necessary // Use super and this to access objects and constructors // Use abstract classes and interfaces</br>

+<b>✓ Handling Exceptions</b></br>
+Differentiate among checked exceptions, unchecked exceptions and Errors // Create a try-catch block and determine how exceptions alter normal program flow // Describe the advantages of Exception handling // Create and invoke a method that throws an exception // Recognize common exception classes (such as NullPointerException, ArithmeticException, ArrayIndexOutOfBoundsException, ClassCastException)